Canadian Wildlife on Camera: Photographing Deer in Rutting Season

 Nature rarely gets more dramatic than during rutting season.
 It brings out the animal in male deer, and presents an opportunity that Canadian photographer John McCracken simply can't refuse.

 The Art of Photographing Deer in Rutting Season

 I often photograph wildlife.
-It has been a hobby—and passion—of mine for the past 13 years.
+It has been a hobby—and passion—of mine for nearly 20 years.
 A nearby cemetery I sometimes go to boasts an incredible amount of wildlife.
 I’ve photographed owls, hawks, eagles, groundhogs, wild turkeys and more.